My favorite Photos and how they happened

 Girl in Guerrero Negro

-After Jens got his tooth pulled, we decided to stay until he could fully recover.
+After Jens got his tooth pulled, we decided to stay until he fully recovered.
 The next morning was a big surprise because it was an important day in Mexico to celebrate the revolution for independence.
 The whole city was on its feet.
 I grabbed my camera and took literary thousands of photos.
 One particular shot that I immediately started to like most was a random picture of a small girl looking out of a car.

 Panasonic GH4 | 24mm Canon Lense | F2.8 | 1/2000 | ISO 200